As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Now if we had been functioning like real adults instead of fresh-faced college kids, we would have taken the subway and/or been fully prepared for the inclement weather.
 But no, so we walked and walked in the rain – and in what was a first, I walked directly into the side of a moving cab.
 Amazingly enough, I wasn’t hurt.
 But oh, did we laugh.

 Directed by Walter Bobbie, the conceit of the evening was to really showcase the music and lyrics of Richard Rodgers, as well as the orchestrations of Don Walker and dance arrangements of the brilliant Trude Rittmann.
-Bobbie and John Weidman adapted the book for concert, similar to Encores, only it was even more spare in terms of scenery and costume than anything you find at City Center.
+Bobbie and John Weidman adapted the book for concert, similar to Encores!, only it was even more spare than anything you find at City Center.
 There was absolutely no scenery, and very subtle but effective costume coordination by John Lee Beatty.
 Leonard Slatkin directed the Orchestra of St. Luke’s and the principals were assisted by the Concert Chorale of New York.

 I doubt you could ask for more perfect casting, particularly in the two leads.
 With McDonald and Jackman, the chemistry was palpable and the famed bench scene was not only superbly sung and acted, it was also incredibly sexy.
 When the two kissed at the end of it, the audience burst into spontaneous applause.
 McDonald’s crystalline soprano was perfect for Julie, with heavenly renditions of “If I Loved You” and “What’s the Use of Wond’rin’.”
 The two leads were ably supported by the others, particularly Kaye, who was and is ideal casting as Cousin Nettie, who brought a great sense of fun to “June is Bustin’ Out All Over” and a stirring warmth to “You’ll Never Walk Alone.”